Islandora/documentation/docs/user-documentation/metadata_harvesting.md

 ## OAI-DC Metadata Format/Metadata Mappings

 The OAI-PMH module makes use of one of two modules to provide metadata mappings: the RDF module or the Metatag module.
-By configuring OAI-PMH to use the RDF module (appears as "OAI Dublin Core (RDF Mapping)" and is enabled by default with Islandora OAI-PMH), the OAI-PMH module will use the RDF mapping as configured for your content type (the same mapping that is used for Fedora and Blazegraph, e.g. rdf.mapping.node.islandora_object.yml).
+By configuring OAI-PMH to use the RDF module (appears as "OAI Dublin Core (RDF Mapping)" and is enabled by default in the Islandora Starter Site), the OAI-PMH module will use the RDF mapping as configured for your content type (the same mapping that is used for Fedora and Blazegraph, e.g. rdf.mapping.node.islandora_object.yml).

 However,